 Are The Religions Of Christianity And Islam Compatible?

 -The Islamic religion was established during the seventh century by an Arabian merchant named Muhammad.
 This man claimed that the angel Gabriel repeatedly visited him for the purpose of giving him divine revelation from God.
-Hence, Muhammad recorded the words of Allah, the Arabic name for god which is occupied by the Muslims, into the sacred religious text known to us as the Koran.
+Hence, Muhammad recorded the words of Allah, the Arabic name for god which is occupied by Muslims, into the sacred religious text known to us as the Koran.
 He spread his new-found ideological system through brutal conquest, torture, and execution.

-Contrasting Fundamental Christian and Muslim Doctrines:
+Contrasting The Christian and Muslim Worldviews:

 -While Christianity teaches that the Holy Spirit is the third Person of the Trinity who testifies in favor of Jesus Christ (John 14:26), Islam teaches that He is the angel Gabriel.
 Also, the Muslim religion calls Muhammad the "helper."
 It is also interesting to note that Islam affirms the virgin birth.